-Rev is definitely a legitimate option to earn money online.
-If you need money quickly, you have nothing to invest and you have the necessary skills this could be a good option.
+Rev.com is definitely a legitimate option for beginners to start transcription or captioning work and earn money online.
+If you need money quickly, you have nothing to invest and if you have the necessary skills, this could be a good option.

 You can’t consider this as a full-time job as the pay is not good enough unless you put in many hours.
-Even then your future isn’t secure as if you have some bad grades your account may be deactivated.
+Even then your future isn’t secure.
+If you have some bad grades your account may be deactivated.

-If you’re not desperate to earn money quickly and you have a few dollars to spare I recommend starting your own online business.
+If you’re not desperate to earn money quickly and you don’t think transcription jobs are for you.
+I recommend starting your own online business.
 That’s the road I took and I now have a business that earns me a passive income every month.